-The purpose of these measurements was to get an overview of the intensity of the electromagnetic field present at the point of maximum NIR near the site.
-There, the field strength meter was mounted on a tripod and, fitted with a 3GHz isotropic probe, was set to record, over a six minute period, simultaneous measurements of the sum of all received signals within the frequency range of the probe.
-This measurement was then repeated using a 60 GHz isotropic probe.
+The purpose of these measurements was to get an overview of the intensity of the EMF present at the point of maximum NIR near the Designated Site.

+There, the field strength meter (which was mounted on a tripod and fitted with a 3GHz isotropic probe), was set to record, over a six-minute period, simultaneous measurements of the sum of all received signals within the frequency range of the probe.
+This measurement was then repeated using a 40 GHz isotropic probe.

-The broadband measurement results presented below show the levels in Volts per metre (V/m) recorded in the course of the six minute measurement.
-The average and maximum levels can be compared to the lowest maximum ICNIRP general public guideline limit which is 28 V/m.
+The broadband measurement results presented below show the levels in volts per metre (V/m) recorded during the six-minute period.
+The average and maximum levels can be compared to the lowest maximum ICNIRP Public Exposure Limits which is 28 V/m.

-If a broadband measurement is higher than 28 V/m, it does not necessarily follow that the ICNIRP Limits have been exceeded, as the limits are frequency dependent.
-For example, if the emissions are in the 2100 MHz UMTS mobile phone frequency band, then the limit which applies is higher at 61 V/m.
-A more detailed investigation involving frequency selective measurement is necessary to assess compliance with the ICNIRP Limits (see next section).
+If a broadband measurement is higher than 28 V/m, it does not necessarily follow that the ICNIRP Public Exposure Limits have been exceeded because the limits are frequency dependent.
+For example, if the emissions are in the 2100 MHz (mobile phone) frequency band, then the limit which applies is higher at 61 V/m.
+A more detailed investigation involving frequency selective measurement is necessary to assess compliance with the ICNIRP Public Exposure Limits (see following section).